hashicorp/terraform-website/README.md

 [inpage-stable]: #more-about-stable-website

-Each submodule repo (Terraform and the providers) is expected to have a special `stable-website` branch with docs for the most recent production release of that repo's software.
-When the website is deployed, it pulls in the current content of `stable-website` for every submodule.
+Terraform has a special `stable-website` branch with docs for the most recent release.
+When the website is deployed, it uses the current content of `stable-website`.

-The same CI system handles releases of Terraform and the various providers, and it has some special behavior around `stable-website`:

-- When releasing a production build of Terraform or a provider, CI does a hard reset and a force-push to sync `stable-website` to the current release's commit.

-    CI also automatically commits to `terraform-website` (this repo) to update every submodule to the current head of its `stable-website` branch, but this is only for the convenience of people working locally on the website; normal deployment to [terraform.io][] ignores the current state of the submodules.
+When we release a new version of Terraform, we automatically force-push the corresponding commit to `stable-website`.
+(We also automatically update the ext/terraform submodule in this repo, but that's only for convenience when doing local previews; normal deployment to [terraform.io][] ignores the current state of the submodules.)

-- Between releases, engineers and others routinely update the docs on the `master` branch.
-By default, we assume these updates are relevant to the _next_ release, so we don't display them on the website yet.
-- **If a docs update is also relevant to the current release,** it should be cherry-picked onto `stable-website` _after_ it has been merged to `master`.
-(Unless it's a low-priority fix that can wait until the next release.)
+Between releases, we update docs on the `master` branch and on the current release's maintenance branch (like `v0.14`).
+By default, we assume these updates are relevant to a future release, so we don't display them on the website yet. **If a docs update should be shown immediately,** cherry-pick it onto `stable-website` _after_ it has been merged to `master` and/or the maintenance branch.

 This happens routinely, so anyone who can merge to `master` should also be able to merge to (or directly push) `stable-website`.
 Whoever clicks the merge button should make sure they know whether this commit needs a cherry-pick.
-- During the next release, `stable-website` gets forcibly reset to that release's commit (which is probably from `master`), blowing away anything done on `stable-website` in the meantime.

-To ensure your provider doesn't lose any docs content, make sure the only changes you merge to `stable-website` are cherry-picks from `master`.
-The only case for unique commits is if you specifically _want_ a change to be reverted upon the next release (for example, a warning about a bug that was just fixed on `master`).
+**Be aware:** Since `stable-website` gets forcibly reset during releases, make sure to never commit new changes to `stable-website`.
+You should only commit cherry-picks from a long-lived branch.